top of page

 Trautmann & Co. was a pioneering company operating from Shanghai in the period from 1863.
 It was founded by a north German national, Johann Friederick Heinrich Trautmann, and its ships were registered in Shanghai, flying the British flag.
 The company was reformulated as the North China Steamer Co. in 1868, but was soon taken over by Jardine, Matheson & Co.
 The PDF at right contains an illustrated fleet list.
 The albumen photograph below from Stephen's collection was taken at Tientsin around 1863-4 and is believed to show the Trautmann firm's fast steamer NANZING 南京.

 The Hongkong & Whampoa Dock Co.
 Ltd was founded in 1863 with Thomas Sutherland (local P&O agent) as Chairman and Douglas Lapraik as Secretary, to continue existing dockyards and undertake towage in the port.
 By registration in 1866, James Whittall (taipan of Jardine, Matheson & Co.) was Chairman.
-In 1902 the yard completed the salvage tug ROBER COOKE, shown in the photograph below of the 1904 launch at the dockyard of the Swire Lower Yangste steamer SHANGHAI, thereby becoming the first company to station a fully equipped salvage tug for use in the South China Sea (HKMM, donated by SK).
+In 1902 the yard completed the salvage tug ROBER COOKE, shown in the photograph below of the 1904 launch at the dockyard of the Swire Lower Yangste steamer SHANGHAI, thereby becoming the first company to station a fully equipped salvage tug for use in the South China Sea (HKMM, donated by SK, colorized).

 Moller & Co. (later Mollers' Ltd) had its origins in a Swedish national in Shanghai, Captain Nils Moller acting as an agent for ships on the China coast and in 1882 he formed a company which started acquiring ships.
 The family relationships were intricate and colorful, but eventually a son Eric (N.E.A.
 Moller) came to predominate on the shiping side concentrating on tramp steamers used on the China coast and in the region more generally.
 By 1916 Eric had assembled a fleet of nine steamers. most of which were lost, but undaunted he rebuilt the fleet and between 1930 and 1934 Moller & Co. acquired no less than 22 ships at rock bottom prices which were then employed profitably until the disruption of the war in the Pacific.
 Post-WWII a significant fleet was built up again.
-In the PDF files at right, respectively covering the periods to 1945, after World War II, and the Red Anchor Line fleet run by Eric's youngest son Chris Moller, Howard begins with detailed but entertaining textual histories followed by illustrated fleet lists which attempt to cover the full careers of the ships.
+In the PDF files at right, respectively covering the periods to 1945, after World War II, Grosvenor Shipping Co.
+Ltd, and the Red Anchor Line fleet run by Eric's youngest son Chris Moller, Howard begins with detailed but entertaining textual histories followed by illustrated fleet lists which attempt to cover the full careers of the ships.
 Shown below in an aerial photo taken by Don Gammon at Amoy is a typical ship of the prewar fleet, ISABEL MOLLER (coll.
 H. Dick).
 Beneath that is another rare photograph, taken at Melbourne by Tom Stevens, of the attractive PENRITH CASTLE, one of a number of vessels designed and built for the Moller-owned Castle Line.
 The third photograph by Dedge, taken on 1 January 1980 and published on shipspotting.com shows the MUNCASTER CASTLE of 1977 which with her Red Anchor Line sister MERRY VIKING operated for the Hongkong International Container Line before being sold in 1981, the last two Moller ships.

 Mollers Towages Ltd was a major local salvage and towage company based in Shanghai prewar.
 Postwar it became Hong Kong Salvage & Towage Ltd. A short history and illustrated fleet list is contained in the PDF at right.
 Illustrated below is the CHRISTINE MOLLER, an 800 gt salvage tug originally built for the Russian Government in 1917 by the Shanghai Dockyard and Engineering Company.
 The photograph was sent to us by former Imperial Japanese Navy officer Motoyoshi Hori, who supervised the taking over of this ship and other vessels in Shanghai in 1941.